Unfit Through Drink

 - Your driving was erratic

 The difficulty for the CPS arises when trying to prove that any impairment was as a consequence of any alcohol consumed.
-What if you were impaired because you were tired?
-Or because of a drug that had been consumed, whether illicit or not.
-This may be the reason why you were driving erratically.
-This may amount to a defence.
+What if you were impaired because you were tired, or because of a drug that had been consumed, whether illegal or not?
+Many people take medication that may cause some minor impairment.
+How do the police prove that alcohol-only was responsible for the impairment?

 The penalty imposed will depend upon your level of impairment.
-It is for this reason that you take the opportunity to consider the evidence against you (which may not be provided on the first court date).
-You may dispute the facts alleged by the police (who may exaggerate your level of impairment).
-This, of course, would have a direct bearing on the penalty imposed if convicted.
+It is for this reason that you should always take the opportunity to consider the evidence against you (which may not be provided on the first court date).
+You may dispute the facts alleged by the police (who often exaggerate the level of impairment).
+This, of course, would have a direct bearing on the penalty imposed if you pleaded guilty.
 Our team have the technical expertise to secure your acquittal.